 Not all of the factors that determine our metabolism are in our control.
 Our age, gender and our genetic makeup are some examples.
 For instance, men tend to have greater muscle mass, which means a higher BMR than women [14, 15, 16].

 That said, there are 2 things that we can actively do to improve metabolism:

 Our metabolism is directly proportional to our muscle mass .

 That's because our muscles are metabolically more active, which means people with lean, muscular bodies expend more energy every day, as compared to people with a higher percentage of body fat .

 Another lifestyle-related factor that has a tremendous impact on our metabolism: our stress levels.

 People who have higher levels of cortisol (a hormone secreted by our body when it’s under stress) tend to be overweight.
-That’s because elevated levels of cortisol are associated with an increased appetite .
+That’s because elevated levels of cortisol are associated with increased appetite .

 In fact, a study also associated being more stressed with a slower metabolism, and a lower rate of fat breakdown.
 This makes us more likely to store extra fat, and increases our risk of obesity .
 We can manage our stress and cortisol levels through stress-relieving activities such as meditation and yoga. .

-In short: the answer to controlling our metabolic rate lies in following a healthy lifestyle, where we stay physically active, maintain a balanced diet (with plenty of protein) and find ways to de-stress and manage our cortisol levels.
+In short: the answer to controlling our metabolic rate lies in following a healthy lifestyle, where we stay physically active, maintain a balanced diet (with plenty of protein) and find ways to de-stress and manage cortisol levels.